Frequently asked questions

 A patient must receive an approval from the TGA and/or State Health Authority, and a prescription from a medical practitioner to legally possess and consume medicinal cannabis.

 Recreational use remains illegal across all federal, state, and territories in Australia.

 Federal legislation in Australia allows organisations to apply for a licence to cultivate medicinal cannabis with the Commonwealth Government’s Office of Drug Control.
 Currently, only one Australian company has medicinal cannabis for sale in the domestic market.
-A list of companies that are currently exporting/importing medicinal cannabis products to Australia is available on the Office of Drug Control website, but their availability is not guaranteed to patients.
+A list of companies that are currently exporting/importing medicinal cannabis products to Australia is available on the Office of Drug Control website.

 As of 30 July 2018 an online system was introduced to enable the lodgement of Special Access Scheme (SAS) applications and notifications.
 This TGA online system includes functionality that will now allow prescribers in certain States and Territories to submit an application and proper supporting documentation to both the Commonwealth and the relevant State/Territory Health Department simultaneously.
 Prior to the introduction of this system, prescribers of unapproved medicinal cannabis products were required to complete and separately submit paper forms to the TGA and relevant State Health Department.

 Further information on the SAS online system and details on the submission of medicinal cannabis applications can be found at: Special Access Scheme online system

 The current processing time for approval by the TGA is approximately 48 hours, but can take longer, pending Requests for Information on incomplete or incorrect applications.